1. Home

 Ask Anything Related Or Contribute Your Thoughts

-Apolonia 3 days ago
+Apolonia 3 months ago

 I encountered a range of questions testing my knowledge of configuration basics on the Junos Associate Exam (JN0-105).
 One question asked me to identify the correct syntax for defining a routing instance.
 I carefully reviewed my understanding of the Junos OS and its configuration commands, and I was able to select the appropriate answer.